 Leather is one of the heaviest, densest materials, providing an extra layer of dampening that can enhance bass response and create a deeper sound.
 Leather also effectively battles static.

-If you have an adjustable tonearm, you can choose a mat based on quality and forget about thickness.
+If you have an adjustable tonearm, you can choose a mat based on quality and not be limited by thickness.
 The thicker the mat, the more dampening it provides.

 If you don’t have an adjustable tonearm, the thickness of the mat will be critical.
 A thick mat can make the VTA so high that it changes the sound quality (if the record will even fit).
 If the mat is too thin, you can expect a tinny sound.